BLUE HORIZON 1261

 Thankful for the momentary distraction, crewmates got up one by one to pick up plates and serve themselves cafeteria-style from the bounty that Ivy had prepared for them.
 Merlin let the others go first, taking an empty seat at the table.

 Getting to her feet, Samantha looked at him, but it was impossible for her to misread the thoughts behind his troubled eyes as he gazed back at her.
 He was already reconsidering her original offer to buy his ship and hire the crew to make deliveries for Holden Pharmaceutical.
-It would no longer be his own business, but it would keep his personnel employed.
+It would kill his dream to have his own business, but it would keep his personnel employed.

 His stomach cramping into a knot, Merlin realized he had lost his appetite.